k4yt3x/video2x/README.md

 - @BrianPetkovsek
 - @SAT3LL

-## Related Resources
+## Related Projects

-- [Dandere2x](https://github.com/CardinalPanda/dandere2x): `Dandere2x` is a lossy video upscaler also built around `waifu2x`, but with video compression techniques to shorten the time needed to process a video.
+- [Dandere2x](https://github.com/CardinalPanda/dandere2x): A lossy video upscaler also built around `waifu2x`, but with video compression techniques to shorten the time needed to process a video.
+- [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI): A similar project that focuses more and only on building a better graphical user interface.
+It is built using C++ and Qt5, and currently only supports the Windows platform.